History of graphic design: Lucian Bernhard

-Over the course of his career, which lasted well into the 1950s, Lucian Bernhard became a prolific designer not only of innovative posters but of trademarks, packaging, type, textiles, furniture, and interior design.
+Over the course of his career, which lasted well into the 1950s, Lucian Bernhard (1883–1972) became a prolific designer not only of innovative posters but of trademarks, packaging, type, textiles, furniture, and interior design.

-Advertising in the 1920-30 era
+Advertising in the 1920s-30s era

 1972 Olympics and Otl Aicher posters

 The internationally recognized artist Otl Aicher was a graphic designer, urban planner, photographer, and the mastermind behind the imagery for the 1972 Munich Olympics and the Rotis typeface.
-Growing as a child in Nazi Germany, Aicher, along with his friends Hans and Sophie Scholl, organized the anti-Nazi political organization Die Weisse Rose (the White Rose).
+Growing up as a child in Nazi Germany, Aicher, along with his friends Hans and Sophie Scholl, organized the anti-Nazi political organization Die Weisse Rose (the White Rose).
 In 1943, the Scholls and Aicher were arrested by the Nazi party.
-While Aicher was released, the Scholls went to trial where they were found guilty of treason and executed.
+While Aicher was released, the Scholls went to trial, where they were found guilty of treason and executed.
 After the war Aicher went on to help rebuild his ravaged city of Ulm and to found the influential international school of design, Hochschule für Gestaltung (HfG).

-In Munich's original bid for 1972 Olympic one of the main promises was to create a synthesis between sport and art.
+In Munich's original bid for the 1972 Olympics, one of the main promises was to create a synthesis between sport and art.
 Otl Aicher was appointed as the head of the committee's visual design group, and his mandate was to deploy art in a relatively new role of promoting this global public event.
-From the start, posters were high on the agenda of the organizing committee, and ideas were discussed as early as September 1967 to publish a series of art posters that would ‘relate artistic activity to the Olympic Games and engage the best artists to collaborate’, and also to commission an internationally known artist for the official poster.
+From the start, posters were high on the agenda of the organizing committee, and ideas were discussed as early as September 1967 to publish a series of art posters that would "relate artistic activity to the Olympic Games and engage the best artists to collaborate," and also to commission an internationally known artist for the official poster.